OrionNebula/Dynarec/README.md

 }
 ```
 When called in the code (`WriteRegister(r1, 45)`) the values passed into the macro replace each instance of the argument name in the macro and that altered text takes the place of the invocation and is processed again.
 Macros can contain any valid text mode structure, including other macro invocations.

+###Imports
+The imports section allows you to specify header files to include in the scope of that assembly file.
+This means you can consolidate structure definitions into dedecated files rather than having to re-specify them in a `#mode defines` section for each `.asm` file.
+Header files typically have the extension `.asmh` and can contain any section besides `#mode text`.
+Should a header file include a `#mode data` section, the variables declared there will be automatically `#toss`ed and made into expression constants.

 ##Control Structures
 APPLEDRCx64 assembly has 3 major control structures: goto, if, and do-while.
 These are made possible through the use of labels, small tags which anchor a point in the assembly.
 Referneces made to these tags in a number literal will be replaced with the distance from that instruction to the label.
 This is used to obtain absoulte pointers to relative objects like variables as well as perform accurate jumps.
 Here's a small code example which employs these structures.